VolkovLabs/business-text/README.md

 ## Getting Started

-You can install the Business Text Panel from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/marcusolsson-dynamictext-panel/) or using the Grafana command line tool.
+You can install the Business Text Panel from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/marcusolsson-dynamictext-panel/) or use the Grafana command line tool.

 For the latter, please use the following command: